zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ### Editing a Hyperlink

-1. Click on the link or button that you want to edit.
+1. Click on the link, button, or image that you want to edit.
 1. Click on (![Edit](../../../images/icon-edit.png)) to edit the link text, (![Link](../../../images/icon-link.png)) to edit the link properties, or (![Map](../../../images/icon-map.png)) to edit the link mapping (described earlier).

     From the Link Properties popup, you can define these link options: